nerith/html_gen/README.md

-# HTML_gen
+# Scribe

-HTML_gen is a HTML generator prototype that generates HTML using Markdown-like text syntax.
-HTML_gen can currently generate headers, links, paragraphs, and lists.
+Scribe is a HTML generator prototype that generates HTML using Markdown-like text syntax.
+Scribe can currently generate headers, links, paragraphs, and lists.

 ## Prerequisites